FrancescoZanella/SML_thesis_line_follower_robot/README.md

       - Use the collected data to train a new model.
       - Save the newly trained model in the `models` folder.
       - Update the `MODEL_PATH` in the controller arguments to point to your new model.
-3. Run the robot in Webots with `PRODUCTION=True`.
+2. Run the robot in Webots with `PRODUCTION=True`.
-4. Set the `LEARNING=False` if you want to deactivate the incremental learning.
+3. Set the `LEARNING=False` if you want to deactivate the incremental learning.
+4. Monitor and analyze performance:
+   - If `PLOT=True`, the program will generate and save plots in the `plots/` folder.
+   - These plots visualize the model's accuracy over time, both with and without drift.
+   - Review these plots to evaluate the model's performance and the effectiveness of incremental learning.